 Replicator fever… CATCH IT!!

-Replicator has been steadily playing successful shows in and around the bay area, west coast and US since late 1999.
-They have worked towards creating a solid fan base, in a supportive community of fantastic ‘outsider’ bands, in the creatively fertile bay area, based on a combination of great songs and exciting live performance.
+Replicator steadily played hows in and around the bay area, west coast and US since late 1999.
+They worked towards creating a solid fan base, in a supportive community of fantastic ‘outsider’ bands, in the creatively fertile bay area, based on a combination of great songs and exciting live performance.

 In other words, substance over style, every time

-Replicator has played throughout the US with bands like Melt Banana, Trans Am, Rye Coalition, Big Business, Blood Brothers, Oxes, BABYLAND, Hella, Vaz, Stinking Lizaveta and many, many more, and plan to continue this trend in the US and abroad in the future.
+Replicator played throughout the US with bands like Melt Banana, Trans Am, Rye Coalition, Big Business, Blood Brothers, Oxes, BABYLAND, Hella, Vaz, Stinking Lizaveta and many, many more.

-Hailing from Oakland, California, in the San Francisco bay area. the suspects are as follows:
+Hailing from Oakland, California, in the San Francisco bay area. the suspects were as follows:

 - Conan Neutron | treble guitar, tape deck/laptop, voice